rvats20/rvats20/README.md

-- 🔭 I’m currently working as Data Consultant and freelance web developer
+- 🔭 I’m currently working as Cloud Data Consultant and freelance Cloud application developer
-- 🌱 I’m currently explorng Flask and django rest framework
+- 🌱 I’m currently explorng Flask and django framework
 - 👯 I’m looking to collaborate on this.
 - 🤔 I’m looking for help with multiple projects.
 - 💬 Ask me about data engineering and web application.